elopio/docs/source/includes/_events.md

 ### augur.events.getAllAugurLogs(p, callback)

 Returns all Augur event logs on the Ethereum blockchain within a certain block range, sorted by `blockNumber` and `logIndex`.

+Note: Depending on how many event logs there are to be retrieved, this function can take a long time to run.

 #### **Parameters:**